How Texas plans to serve ‘infinite demand’

 We are the premier hub and policy institution for global energy thought leadership.
 Energy impacts every element of our lives, and our trusted fact-based research informs the decisions that affect all of us.

-Taught by CGEP Scholars, Columbia faculty, and other academic, industry, and government experts, the Energy Journalism Fellowship (EJF), formerly known as the Energy Journalism Initiative, offers journalists the opportunity to learn about the intersecting disciplines shaping the global energy sector, including finance and markets, climate change, science and technology, policy, and geopolitics.
-Since its inception in 2017, EJF has enrolled 120 journalists from the U.S. and around the world.
+Taught by CGEP Scholars, Columbia faculty, and other academic, industry, and government experts, the Energy Journalism Fellowship (EJF) offers journalists the opportunity to learn about the intersecting disciplines shaping the global energy sector, including finance and markets, climate change, science and technology, policy, and geopolitics.
+Since its inception in 2017, EJF has enrolled 180 journalists from the U.S. and around the world.

 EJF participants will gain a greater understanding of these topics, meet and learn from some of the world’s leading experts on these issues, and enhance their networks and reporting.

-The program is open to journalists covering energy, climate, and the environment, with preference given to journalists with 5 or fewer years of experience on the beat.
+The program is open to journalists covering energy, climate, and other related topics, with preference given to journalists with 5 or fewer years of experience on the beat.
 This program is free to journalists, including transportation and lodging for those who need it.

 Key Dates: